Blog Post View

 A large part of the problem that leads to identity theft is the integrity of the systems companies use to secure and store data.

-Despite a large amount of data leaks occurring, we should not always assume that an organisation has been negligent.
+Despite a large amount of data leaks occurring, we should not always assume that an organization has been negligent.
 In fact, many corporations spend vast sums of money trying to keep data safe.
 The problem is that criminals are working on the next exploit while a company is patching the last exploit.

 The truth is, the framework is not empowering to individuals beyond that and once you consent to your data being stored or shared, you have no control over any outcomes of that decision.